Harry64C/CS_152_Compiler_Project/README.md

 ● Comments                                                                #this is a comment

-● Functions (that can take multiple scalar arguments and return a single scalar result) func int name{ int paraname } [...]
+● Functions (that can take multiple scalar arguments and return a single scalar result) func inum name{ inum paraname } [...]